xogroup/tk-form-fields/README.md

 $ npm test
 ```

-Uptick the version in `package.json`.
+Uptick the version in `package.json` and in the docs in `src/templates/index.pug`.
 Then compile the build:

 ```
 $ npm run build